tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 | `orgAdminPassword` | The System Administrator password for the Salesforce org |
 | `orgAdminSecurityToken` | The security token for the Salesforce Org System Administrator User |

-If you need to move this type of Administrator or Buyer authentication scheme around, just copy and paste it to another folder or location in the current folder since regular copy / paste operations of these objects is supported in Postman.
+If you need to move this type of Administrator or Buyer authentication scheme around, just copy the request and paste it into another folder or location in the current folder.
+Copy and paste operations are supported in Postman.

 ### oAuth 2.0 is set once per folder where needed